Bicycle performance: Cycling speed records

 The highest speed officially recorded for any human-powered vehicle (HPV) on level ground and with calm winds and without external aids (such as motor pacing and wind-blocks, but including a defined amount of gravity assist) is 144.18 km/h set in 2016 by Todd Reichert in the Eta Speedbike, a streamlined recumbent bicycle.
 In the 1989 Race Across America, a group of HPVs crossed the United States in just 5 days.
 The highest speed officially recorded for a bicycle ridden in a conventional upright position under fully faired conditions was 82 km/h over 200 m.
 That record was set in 1986 by Jim Glover on a Moulton AM7 at the Human Powered Speed Championships during Expo86 World Fair in Vancouver.
 The fastest bicycle speed in slipstream is 296 km/h (183.9 mph), set by Denise Mueller-Korenek in 2018 on the Bonneville Salt Flats.
-This involved slipstreaming behind a dragster.
+This involved drafting behind a dragster.